Pat Benatar Biography

 In 1997, she signed a deal with the new record company ‘CMC International’ and released her brand new album ‘Innamorata.’
 Following the release, she toured extensively, promoting her album.
 Though the album was well-received, it struggled to match the standards set by her earlier works.

-Following five years of gap, during which she came up with an album of live recordings and compilation, she released an original and new album titled ‘Go’ in 2003.
-It remains her last original album released till date.
+Following five years of gap, during which she came up with an album of live recordings and compilations, she released an original and new album titled ‘Go’ in 2003.
+It remains her last original album released to date.

 Benatar recorded and released a holiday song called ‘One December Night’ in 2015.